TVB News: Format

 All newscasts on TVB Jade are in Cantonese; Putonghua Financial Report is in Mandarin.
-The newscasts on TVB Pearl are in English while newscasts on TVB Finance & Information Channel are in Mandarin.
-Good Morning Hong Kong and Putonghua Financial Report, and other business newscasts are seen on weekdays.
-Also, programmes have in-vision captions for the hearing impaired, as mandated by local regulations (this was originally only used on the Jade version's News File, 新聞簡報) or News Daily (TVB Pearl).
-In the past, both channels aired a 5-minute News File, giving the top headlines of the day and a preview of the News Roundup; it usually aired at various times around 21:00.
+The newscasts on TVB Pearl are in English while the newscasts on TVB Finance & Information Channel are in Mandarin.
+Good Morning Hong Kong, "Putonghua Financial Report", and other business newscasts are seen on weekdays.
+Also, programmes have in-vision captions for the hearing impaired, as mandated by local regulations: this was originally only used on the Jade version's News File, 新聞簡報, or on News Daily (TVB Pearl).
+In the past, both channels aired a 5-minute News File, giving the top headlines of the day and a preview of the News Roundup; it usually aired at various times around 9:00 pm.